FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-10-18-world-management.md

 6. Select it by checking the checkbox beside its name then click on "**Download**{: .green }".

 > You may need to install an unarchive software (like WinRAR or 7zip) to unarchive the `.tar.gz` file
+> If you are moving from Spigot, Paper, Purpur or any of their forks to single-player or any other server software other than the aforementioned software, convert your world folder by following our [world migration guide](/minecraft/java/general/migrate-world)